• Contracted to Society

 Genetic Dystopia – Nature’s Cruelty

-All too often we will admire Nature for the beauty it produces, for the complexities it displays and for the variation it generates; but Nature also represents a cruel world.
+All too often, we will admire Nature for the beauty it produces, for the complexities it displays and for the variation it generates, but Nature also represents a cruel world.
 It’s a harsh reality – a dystopian state.
-If you are to ask what a dystopian world would look like, you would quite likely point […]
+If we are to ask what a dystopian world would look like, we would quite likely point […]

 • Genetic Banking – Capturing Opportunities